Gdeterline/LSH-Based-Points-Density-Estimation-in-High-Dimensional-Embedding-Spaces/README.md

 - First, it allows for easy visualization of the density estimates in 3D plots, which is useful for qualitative assessment.
 - Second, it serves as a good starting point for benchmarking the performance of the LSH-based estimator.
 Given that the LSH-based estimator works with SimHash, 3D embeddings are the minimum dimensionality required to effectively demonstrate the locality-sensitive properties of the hashing function.

+Then, we progressively increased the dataset size to ranges of 15000 to 30000 points, where each embedding is of dimension 50, to assess the scalability and performance of the estimator in higher-dimensional spaces.

+#### VI.2.
+Plotting the Density Estimates

+To visualize the performance of the LSH-based point density estimator, we plotted the estimated densities against the ground-truth densities of the synthetic dataset.
+The plots show how well the estimated densities match the true densities, providing a qualitative assessment of the estimator's accuracy.

-The following plot displays the results for such a dataset.
+The following plot displays the results for the first dataset.

 ![Ground Truth vs LSH Density Estimate 3D plot comparison](/results/plots/ground_truth_vs_lsh_density_3d.png)